MingyuYang-Yale/BENG469/Assignment3/2021-03-18/README.md

 cd ../pyscicone

-# pip is the standard package manager for Python, It allows you to install and manage additional packages that are not part of the Python standard library
+# pip is the standard package manager for Python
+# It allows you to install and manage additional packages that are not part of the Python standard library
 pip install .
 pip install jupyter
 pip install PyQt5